 A sad reality on a number of Native American reservations is the high suicide rate there.
 That is especially true on the Rosebud Reservation in south central South Dakota.
-In 2007— at the height of an ongoing suicide epidemic— the number of deaths by suicide on Rosebud was roughly 13 times the national average, making it, according to one report, the highest in the world.
+In 2007, the number of deaths by suicide on the reservation was roughly 13 times the national average, making it, according to one report, the highest in the world.

 To help address this crisis, St. Francis Mission, a Jesuit ministry on this Lakota reservation, has started a suicide and crisis hotline.
 For Geraldine Provencial, its director, her work has a very strong personal motivation: “What inspires me to work with the suicide and crisis hotline is the experience I have had with suicides in my own immediate family.
 I lost a sister to suicide, a brother to suicide and my grandson’s mother to suicide, which has resulted in my taking care of my grandson today, who is 11 years old.
 He is my inspiration.”